PORTFOLIO - FISH ART

 BrownTroutTurningF.png

-I have tried to capture the movement of this brown trout.
-It is made fro pewter with acrylic, gold leaf and resin.
-The main part of the mount is created with alchemy of various chemicals on copper to produce the blue-green colour.
+Mount: The main part of the mount is created with alchemy of various chemicals on copper to produce the blue-green colour.
 A little of the underlying natural copper colour comes through in places.
-The top and bottom strips of copper have been treated with a patina to give the mottled effect.
+The top and bottom strips of copper have been treated with a different patina to give the mottled effect.

 Size: 51 x 30 cm (sides: 30 mm)